Securities Frequently Asked Questions

 Regional Review Program?

-The Midwest Regional Review Program allows an issuer of securities, exempt from registering federally with the Securities and Exchange Commission because of an exemption under either Regulation A or Rule 504 of Regulation D, to file an application simultaneously in any or all of the states participating in the Program (Illinois, Indiana, Iowa, Kansas, Michigan, Missouri, Nebraska, North Dakota, South Dakota, and Wisconsin) where it proposes to sell securities.
+The Midwest Regional Review Program allows an issuer of securities, exempt from registering federally with the Securities and Exchange Commission because of an exemption under either Regulation A or Rule 504 of Regulation D, to file an application simultaneously in any or all of the states participating in the Program (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, South Dakota, and Wisconsin) where it proposes to sell securities.
 A single member state will be responsible for coordinating the review and communicating with the issuer to resolve issues.
 Once the single member state has permitted the application to become effective, all other states, where regional review has been requested, will also make the application effective.
 The issuer must comply with the requirements of the NASAA Statement of Policy Regarding Small Company Registration (SCOR).
 For more information on SCOR see the next question.
 Details of the Program and an application may be obtained from any member state.

 What is the SCOR form and where can I get

 "SCOR" stands for "Small Company Offering Registration" and the form (also known as the U-7) is a question-and-answer form of prospectus that meets the disclosure requirements of the Wisconsin Securities Law.
 The SCOR form is available from the Division in either printed format or computer diskette for a prepaid fee of $5.
 The SCOR form is also available for downloading from the North American Securities Administrators Association ("NASAA") website.

 Can I still make an offering of securities?